Review: Introduction to Recursive Programming

 Sometimes, especially in the later chapters, the author is too verbose in explaining the code line by line, which makes the reading experience less enjoyable.

 Python is used throughout the book, which is too easy for me.
 So, I opted to explore Raku instead while following the examples in the book.
+Due to the badly experience when writing Raku code in Neovim, I decided to use D language instead.
 Going back to the code examples, some are bad, particularly when the author uses lists to represent tree structures.
 Drawing fractals using recursion is a nice touch, though.
 I wish the book had more.
 The code for the recursive descent parser is too verbose for my taste.

 Overall: 3.5/5.
 I definitely recommend some chapters of the book to newbies, but not the whole book.